 Major entrance scholarships, offered by the Scholarships and Student Aid Office, are awarded on the basis of academic achievement and outstanding leadership in school or community activities.
 Please note that "leadership" constitutes more than simple participation in extracurricular activities.
 A separate application is required soon after submission of your application for admission.
 To determine if you qualify, please review the minimum academic requirements.

-Students who apply for, but do not receive a major scholarship will automatically be considered for a one-year entrance scholarship.
+Students who apply for, but do not receive a major scholarship will automatically be considered for a one-year entrance scholarship and, if eligible, for the additional award 2015-2016.
 Recipients of McGill scholarships are strongly advised to acquaint themselves with all regulations pertaining to both one-year and major entrance scholarships.

 Faculty-specific Entrance Scholarships